liebke/mechanician/README.md

 #### OpenAIChatConnector

-The advantage of the `OpenAIChatConnector` is that it supports streaming responses from the *Chat API*, which feels more responsive for interactive applications, and tool calls are executed as soon as they stream in, so you don't need to wait for all the parallel tool calls to stream in to begin executing the calls.
+The advantage of the `OpenAIChatConnector` is that it supports streaming responses from the *Chat API*, which feels more responsive for interactive applications, and tool calls are executed as soon as they stream in, so you don't need to wait for all the parallel tool calls to stream in before executing the first.

 * [OpenAIChatConnector](https://github.com/liebke/mechanician/blob/main/packages/mechanician_openai/src/mechanician_openai/chat_ai_connector.py)